 - Managing issues: Data silos, custom python scripts, slow communication, and unsecure back-and-forth emails all slow down the data onboarding process.
 Correcting these challenges not only involves your customer service, engineering, and data teams but your customers' teams as well.

 - Being retroactive instead of proactive: Would you rather have a team that's constantly putting out fires or creating innovative solutions for customers?
 If your data onboarding isn't streamlined, your customer service, data, and engineering team will have to spend time on tasks that are important at the moment, but do little for the bottom line.

 All of these sticking points slow down data onboarding, which often results in a confusing and frustrating process for customers.

-There is a better way to onboard customers' data.
-Turn one-time data onboarding into long-living data relationships with Osmos Pipelines.
-Using an AI-powered data transformation tool, you can easily share structured data between your customer's system and your own.
+There is a better way to import customer data.
+Turn one-time data onboarding into a health data relationship with Osmos Pipelines.
+Using an AI-powered data transformation tool, your customers can easily share structured data between their system and your own.

 1. Faster time-to-value